-3. Clinical Courses

-- a.
-If a student fails the minimum required score on the clinical evaluation tool, the ACCE will meet with the student's CI and discuss suggestions for remediation. - b.
-It will be the decision of the ACCE to determine if remediation is needed and how the remediation will be accomplished. - c.
-The student will receive an "I" in that course until the remediation is completed.
-At that time, the highest grade that can be awarded is 70%. - d.
+- f.
+The score for the lab practical requiring remediation will reflect the original score earned.
+However, the student will be required to participate in remediation activities as deemed appropriate by the instructor. - g.
+If anyone needs remediation after the final, the same policies will apply. - 3.
+Clinical Courses - a.
+If a student fails the minimum required score on the clinical evaluation tool, the Clinical Education Coordinator will meet with the student's CI and discuss suggestions for remediation. - b.
+It will be the decision of the Clinical Education Coordinator to determine if remediation is needed and how the remediation will be accomplished. - c.
+The student will receive an "I" in that course until the remediation is successfully completed. - d.
 Remediation must be completed before the student can progress to the next level of training. - e.
 If remediation is required for the final affiliation, the student will not be allowed to graduate until the remediation is completed. - f.
 Students can only be remediated in one clinical course during the course of the Program.
 The second failure will result in suspension from the Program.